-Viking's Riders relate their Short Track Racing ("Cycle Speedway" as was) Life Stories (well, one of them does!).
+Viking's Riders relate their Short Track Racing (my preferred update of "Cycle Speedway") Life Stories (well, one of them does!).
 And YES!
 I have asked everyone else to contribute, but ZILCH!

 I thought I'd take this opportunity to drone on for a while about my life as a Short Track Rider, so click away now to prevent yawns and groans as this page travels a really l - o - n - g way down.